 Brian Tyler is one musician who simply won’t be pigeonholed.
 His musical history includes stints in numerous orchestras, choirs, and ensembles, as well as in rock bands with the likes of Elton John and Slash.
 As a first-call film composer, he’s equally comfortable writing for an orchestra or a hip hop score, and Pro Tools is the only software versatile enough to keep up.

 Combining worlds with Pro Tools

 “People ask me what my main instrument is and at first I think of piano or guitar,” he says, “but really, for the past twelve years, Pro Tools has been my main axe.”

 In the fast and furious world of film, Tyler relies on Pro Tools for every aspect of the creative process.
 “As a composer and as someone who records audio, Pro Tools is what makes it possible to combine those worlds,” he says.
 “I’ve got one Pro Tools rig that’s running all my pre-record stuff.
 That system can have upwards of 180 tracks going at once.
 Then, when I’m recording an orchestra, we’re recording another whole litany of tracks.
 And what we’ve done is, I’ve got another Pro Tools rig out on the podium next to me while I’m conducting.

 “At the next phase, we set up all the Pro Tools rigs on the mix stage, and mix the movie in 5.1 surround.
 Then we use Pro Tools again to master the recordings.
 Basically, Pro Tools is the unifying force in every score I do.”

 “I’m sure that as time goes by I’ll look back and wonder how in the world I ever got along without Pro Tools.
-Pro Tools is the tried and true aspect of my rig – it’s always there, whether I’m doing a piano piece, a hip hop score, an orchestra recording, a drum-and-bass track, Pro Tools is always there.”
+Pro Tools is the tried and true aspect of my rig—it’s always there, whether I’m doing a piano piece, a hip hop score, an orchestra recording, or a drum-and-bass track.”